KBNLresearch/ipmlab/doc/setupGuide.md

 Before trying to set up Ipmlab, check if the following requirements are met:

-* The installation platform is either Microsoft Windows (tested with Windows 10), or Linux-based (e.g. Unbuntu or Linux Mint).
+* The installation platform is Linux-based (e.g. Unbuntu or Linux Mint).
 * Python 3.8 (or more recent) is installed on the target platform.
 Older 3.x versions *may* (but are not guaranteed to) work.

 Getting Ipmlab up running requires a number of installation and configuration steps:

 1. Add user to "disk" group (Linux only)
-2. Install Tkinter if it is not installed already (Linux only)
+1. Install Tkinter if it is not installed already (Linux only)
+1. Install dfxml_python
-3. Install the [Aaru Data Preservation Suite](https://www.aaru.app/) software and configure it.
+1. Install either ddrescue, or the [Aaru Data Preservation Suite](https://www.aaru.app/) software (and configure it), or both (note: Aaru is not working as of yet!).
-4. Install Ipmlab
+1. Install Ipmlab
-5. Configure Ipmlab
+1. Configure Ipmlab

 Each step is described in detail below.

-## Add user to disk group (Linux only)
+## Add user to disk group

 For Linux, in order to have access to block devices as a non-root user, you must add your user name to the disk group.
 You can do this with the command below: